encabulators/machinebox/README.md

 The above code will analyse the phrase `Pay William $200 tomorrow`, flagging `tomorrow` as a date and `200` as an entity of type `money`.

+## Notes
+If you run the tests locally, you'll need `RUST_TEST_THREADS=1` because the mock HTTP server persists throughout the lifetime of the test run.